hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 $ mv *.err ../logs/fastqc.err
 $ mv *.out ../logs/fastqc.out
 ```
 > **NOTE:** The `.err` and `.out` files store log information during the script running.
-They are helpful resources, especially when your script does not run as expected, and you need to troubleshoot the script.
+They are helpful resources, especially when your script does not run as expected and you need to troubleshoot the script.

 ***
 **Exercise**